Marc92020/Marc92020/README.md

 ### Hi there 👋
+I am Marc92020.
+I am on Scratch and joined github because I wanted to help out with Scratch Addons.

+🔭 I’m currently working on trying to improve Scratch Addons 🌱 I’m currently learning not anything really
+👯 I’m looking to collaborate on Scratch Addons
+🤔 I’m looking for help with not anything really
+💬 Ask me about scratch related questions
+📫 How to reach me: My Scratch Profile @Marc92020
+😄 Pronouns: Thinking for pornouns
+⚡ Fun fact: I have 110 followers on Scratch
 <!--
 **Marc92020/Marc92020** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...